-(d) [OPTION 1 if Article 6.2.F applies and the specific unit cost[/lump sum] cost covers indirect costs: [unit costs under Articles 5.2(f) and 6.2.F.] [lump sum costs under Articles 5.2(f) and 6.2.F.]
+(d) [OPTION 1 if Article 6.2.F applies and the specific unit cost[/lump sum] cost covers indirect costs: [unit costs under Articles 5.2(f) and 6.2.F.][lump sum costs under Articles 5.2(f) and 6.2.F.]]
 [OPTION 2: not applicable.]

-Beneficiaries receiving an operating grant financed by the EU or Euratom budget cannot declare indirect costs for the period covered by the operating grant.
+Beneficiaries receiving an operating grant financed by the EU or Euratom budget cannot declare indirect costs for the period covered by the operating grant, unless they can demonstrate that the operating grant does not cover any costs of the action.